mmublackpirate/redditTIL/Readme.md

 RedditTIL << WIP >>

-A python script for showing Reddit TIL in command line You can also Tweet the fact.
+A python script for showing Reddit TIL in CLI
+You can also Tweet the fact.

 HOW TO INSTALL

-Clone project.Go inside project directory in terminal and type
+Clone project.Go inside project directory in CLI and type

 pip install -r requirements.txt